BlakeWills/OpenTelemetry-Demo/docs/AuthenticationServiceInstrumentation.md

 });
 ```

 This tells OpenTelemetry that we want to export spans using the OTLP protocol, and we've provided the endpoint to send them to.
-In our case this is the url of the OpenTelemetryCollector running in docker.
+In our case, this is the URL of the `OpenTelemetryCollector` running in docker.

 Let's start debugging and send another request, then open up Grafana: